History and mission

 See where we’ve been and learn where we dream of going next.

 Founded in 1926, the Alberta University of the Arts has become a significant contributor to visual culture in Canada and around the world.
-The college is known for its world-class facilities, award-winning faculty, and the talent and professionalism of its graduates.
+The college was known for its world-class facilities, award-winning faculty, and the talent and professionalism of its graduates.

 Originally called the Alberta College of Art (ACA), the college was initially part of what is now the Southern Alberta Institute of Technology (SAIT).
 While the two campuses still border each other, ACA officially separated from SAIT in 1985 to become an autonomous, free-standing, publicly funded art and design college.